 Over the past several years, the MacArthur Foundation has provided significant funding to support the Models for Change initiative, which has identified and developed juvenile justice reform efforts and programs across the U.S. Beginning in 2013, MacArthur transitioned to a "legacy phase" which developed Resource Centers for juvenile justice focused on specific areas of reform.
 The state courts have been a major stakeholder group throughout these efforts.
-As part of the legacy phase, MacArthur funded five Conference of Chief Justices/Conference of State Court Administrators (CCJ/COSCA) regional juvenile justice reform summits, led by the CCJ/COSCA Courts, Children, and Families Committee and staffed by the National Center for State Courts (NCSC).
+As part of the legacy phase, MacArthur funded five CCJ/COSCA regional juvenile justice reform summits, led by the CCJ/COSCA Courts, Children, and Families Committee and staffed by the NCSC.
 For the summits, the Chief Justices were invited to send a 5-person state team to participate in each region.
 The purpose of the summits was to identify best practices and develop state level plans for addressing juvenile justice reform.
 States are now in the process of implementing these action plans.

-Resource Center partners and other key organizations have been involved in the Models for Change initiative and the CCJ/COSCA summits, including the NCSC, the National Council of State Legislatures (NCSL), the National Council of Juvenile and Family Court Judges (NCJFCJ), the Center for Children's Law & Policy (CCLP), the National Juvenile Defender Center (NJDC), and the RFK National Resource Center (RFK-NRC).
-Unfortunately, there were no resources to provide technical assistance to state teams as they implement their action plans, and work with key stakeholders on juvenile justice reform efforts.
+Resource Center partners and other key organizations have been involved in the Models for Change initiative and the CCJ/COSCA summits, including the NCSC, the National Council of State Legislatures (NCSL), NCJFCJ, the Center for Children's Law & Policy (CCLP), the National Juvenile Defender Center (NJDC), and the RFK National Resource Center (RFK-NRC).
+Unfortunately, there were no resources to provide technical assistance to state teams as they implemented their action plans, and work with key stakeholders on juvenile justice reform efforts.